fvall/fvall.github.io/content/flask-dashboard-2.md

 4. [EWJ](https://finance.yahoo.com/quote/EWJ)
 5. [EEM](https://finance.yahoo.com/quote/EEM)

-Next we need to define how many days we will display the data for.
-In my case I will display the last 90 days of data.
-To simply, I am defining the data extraction in the `home` function in our `index.py` file.
+Next, we need to define how many days we will display the data.
+In my case, I will display the last 90 days of data.
+To simplify, I am defining the data extraction in the `home` function in the `index.py` file.

 <figure>